thecountofzero/tracker/README.md

 By default, Tracker will use the "name" property of the form element as the name of the attribute of the can.Observe it should link to.
 This can be overridden or ignored by specifying the "attr" option when instantiating Tracker.

+#####How Does Tracker Work:

 Tracker works by listening to changes on the form field.
 When a change occurs, it updates the linked attribute on the can.Observe with the new value.
-Tracker also listens for changes to the linked attribte of the can.Observe, and when a change occurs, it updates the form element.
+Tracker also listens for changes to the linked attribute of the can.Observe, and when a change occurs, it updates the form element.
 Pretty simple.

 #####Options:

 **linkedObj** (object): The object that Tracker should link the form element to.
-While the primary use cases are for can.Observes, Tracker also allows you to specify a plain object or even another form element.
+While the primary use cases are for can.Observes, Tracker also allows you to specify a plain object (one-way binding) or even another form element.
 Change a textbox and have another stay in sync (not sure of any practical uses for this yet, but I was bored).
+If you do not specify a linkedObj, Tracker will act as a proxy of sorts for getting and setting values on the associated form element (simple mode).

 **attr** (string, defaults to undefined): Tells Tracker the name of the attribute on the can.Observe to link to.
-If unspecified, Tracker uses the "name" property of _this.element_
+If unspecified, Tracker uses the "name" property of _this.element_.
+If neither exists, then Tracker will enter simple mode and act as a proxy for the form element.

-**initFromLinkedObj** (boolean, defaults to true): Whether or not to set this.element's value to the value of the attribute it's linked to on linkedObj during init.
+**initFromLinkedObj** (boolean, defaults to true): Whether or not to initialize the form element's value to the value of the attribute it's linked to on linkedObj during init.

-**dirtyClass** (string, defaults to 'dirty'): The name of the CSS class to assign to _this.element_ when its value has been changed (differs from its original value determined during initialization of Tracker).
-This allows you to visually see what has been changed.
+**dirtyClass** (string, defaults to 'dirty'): The name of the CSS class to assign to the form element when its value has been changed (differs from its original value determined during initialization of Tracker).
+This allows you to apply styles to visually see what has been changed.

 #####Methods: